andreikubar/datasciencecoursera/README.md

-## Getting and Cleaning Data - Crouse Project
+## Getting and Cleaning Data - Course Project

 to run the analysis script, first set the working directory to where the samsung data is available your files should be readable like "test/subject_test.txt"